Hamzatariq445/Parallel-and-Distributed-Computing-Assignment-2-MPI/README.md

 Performance evaluation: Evaluate the performance of the parallelized TSP solver in terms of runtime, speedup, and scalability.
 Compare the results with a sequential TSP solver on the same problem instances.

+2. Implement the following functions using point to point (ptop) functions ONLY.
+• MPI_Allgather
+• Similar to MPI_Gather, but the result is available to all processes
+• MPI_Allgatherv
+• Similar to MPI_Gatherv, but the result is available to all processes

+• MPI_Alltoall
+• Similar to MPI_Allgather, each process performs a scater followed by gather process
+• MPI_Alltoallv
+• Similar to MPI_Alltoall, but messages to different processes can have different length